kapucoin/kapu-explorer/README.md

 To enable Top Accounts functionality, start your ark node (not the explorer) using the following command:

 ```
-TOP=true node app.js
+{
+    "port": 4600,
+    "address": "0.0.0.0",
+    "version": "0.1.0",
+    "fileLogLevel": "info",
+    "logFileName": "logs/kapu.log",
+    "consoleLogLevel": "info",
+    "trustProxy": false,
+    "topAccounts": false, <--- This line needs to be changed to read true
 ```

-## Managing Ark Explorer
+## Managing Kapu Explorer

-To test that Ark Explorer is configured correctly, run the following command:
+To test that Kapu  Explorer is configured correctly, run the following command:

 `node app.js`